Service and Warranty

 Not all Solar Panels are made equal which is again why Solar Harness has a very particular selection process.
 The Solar panels we supply are designed to withstand the harshest weather climates and conditions, from blistering heat to freezing cold.
 In particular, our exclusive German manufactured Solar panels endure testing that exceeds many international standards test by up to 100 times including many extra quality assurance tests that most other manufacturers don’t conduct.
 From ‘cricket ball’ sized hail stones at extreme speeds, to immense pressure weighting and salt mist corrosion testing, our modules are put through the vigour to ensure they will withstand the test of time in all weather conditions.

-Why is my does my system switch off at night?
+Why does my system switch off at night?

 At night, as soon as there is an insufficient amount of sunlight available, your system will shut down, resting until the next day.
 It is therefore completely normal for your solar power system to shut down in the evening.